Travel insurance for the USA

 Declare your pre-existing medical conditions

 Make sure you declare any pre-existing medical conditions so your travel insurance company can assess your application and whether your conditions can be covered.
-Medical treatment in the USA is incredibly expensive, so understanding any limits of your cover is vital.
+Getting medical assistance in the USA is incredibly expensive, so understanding any limits of your cover is vital.

 Frequent travellers should consider annual cover